 Whether they chose to report the assault or not, the speakers shared their healing process and the challenges that they are still experiencing.
 Grace said that “He left with some bruises.
 I was left emotionally scarred.
 Even though I’ve gotten help with coping, my whole life has never felt the same.”
 Others also spoke about how they are still working through their assault and trying to heal.
 Lilah said that “his coercion wrecked me.
 It broke me.
 I’m still working on repairing the brokenness that he caused.”
 In a similar fashion, another student explained that “Now, I’m trying to find a way back to the innocence taken from me, but that’s gone, really gone.
 So, I’m learning again how to trust, how to love, but still to sleep with one eye open.”
 Teddy said during his testimony that he is “Tired of thinking that this trauma made me who I am today.
 It didn’t.
 It is only part of my story.
 A story that is only beginning to unravel.”
-Near the The speakers illustrated that the process of healing looks different for each person.
+The speakers illustrated that the process of healing looks different for each person.
 There is no one correct way to heal or one expected way to heal.

 A few students expressed how they now feel that the assault does not hold weight over them.
 Sarah explained that “Now four years later, I don’t have to jump through mental hurdles to avoid thoughts from that night or any other memories associated with them.
 I’m here to say that it’s tough, but it gets better.”
 Others described how they had healed.
 Jeannie stated that “despite everything he put me through, I have pulled through.
 I now have a boyfriend who I have been with for nearly four years.”
 Healing is not a linear process, as detailed by the speakers, but a gradual process that does not need to be rushed.
 Abby said that “You took something from me that I can never get back, something that I held onto for so long.
 But I am not broken.
 I am not damaged.
 I am beautiful in my eyes and in God’s eyes.
 I am not marred by something I could not control.
 In fact, I’m stronger because of this.
 You took my voice, you minimized me.
 But guess what?
 I’m back.
 I’ve been back and you will never silence me again.”